-Women who have already gone through menopause or who already overweight may be especially susceptible to the development of diabetes.
+Women who have already gone through menopause or are already overweight may be especially susceptible to the development of diabetes.

 Despite the serious complications and health risks associated with Lipitor, patients should not stop taking Lipitor without first consulting a doctor.